kingbonj/vero-514-chrultrabook/README.md

 # Vero-514-Chrultrabook Sound and Fans
 Fixes to allow functioning Linux installation on chromebook vero 514

 This guide helps you configure sound and fan controls on your device.
-It includes setting up sound functionality and using the `sensors.py` script to automatically monitor and adjust fan speeds via `ectool`.
+It includes setting up sound functionality and using the `sensors.py` script to automatically monitor and adjust fan speeds via `ectool`, as well as other fixes I will add as I come across them.

+NOTE: This is an Alder-Lake device, the USBC storage seems to only recognised if it is connected at boot.
+I have not found a proper fix for this yet.

 ---